-BOTS FROM THE SAME BUILDER
+BOTS FROM THE SAME TEAM

-In the Qualifiers, we will make every effort to ensure that bots from the same builder will not face each other.
-We will extend a similar effort to the bracket, but with a caveat: we can only ensure that all bots from the same builder will not face each other early in the bracket as long as all of their bots win all their Qualifier matches.
+In the Qualifiers, we will make every effort to ensure that bots from the same team will not face each other.
+We will extend a similar effort to the bracket, but with a caveat: we can only ensure that all bots from the same team will not face each other early in the bracket as long as all of their bots win all their Qualifier matches.
 Any bot that loses a Qualifier fight may face a related bot early in the bracket.

-This effort only applies for an individual builder bringing 2-4 bots.
-If a builder brings more, we will only split out 2-4 bots, and the rest will go where they will.
+This effort only applies for a team bringing 2-4 bots.
+If a team brings more, they may choose subteams, but one subteam may fight another.